brentsimmons/ranchero.com/pages/netnewswire/test-ios.markdown

 @template nnw_page.html
 @title NetNewsWire 5 for iOS Public TestFlight
+@description When testing is open, you can sign up here to join our TestFlight testing program.

 <b>Note: testing is closed because we’re about to ship!</b> But we’ve preserved this page in case there’s any useful info here.